 Note: Students interested in the early admission option for graduate study should contact their CGS advisor as soon as possible to discuss their intention and the process that needs to be followed.

 - Must be superior graduate school candidates and be admitted to the Pitt graduate program.
 Admissions requirements can be obtained from the graduate schools.

-- Must have completed a minimum of ninety-six (96) credits toward the CGS degree, including all general education and major requirements (and no G grades), before the graduate program begins.
+- Must have completed a minimum of ninety-six (96) credits toward the CGS degree, including all general education requirements, and have no G grades, before the graduate program begins.

 - At least, the last thirty (30) of the ninety-six (96) undergraduate credits should be taken while the student is in residence in CGS, and before acceptance as a graduate student.
 Satisfactory completion of these requirements does not guarantee acceptance into the graduate program.
 This decision is made by the graduate program.

 - Students with a professional undergraduate major admitted to a professional graduate program are limited to 42 professional credits.
 Consequently, they should restrict their undergraduate professional credits to 18.